AJ-K97/AJ-K97/README.md

 - ⚡ Fun Fact: My love/hate r/s with programming started as a 12y/o making **automation scripts** for game bots
 - 🌱 I'm currently learning **Python**, **JavaScript**, **3D Modelling**
 - 🧪 Also love experimenting with **Video Editing/Animation**
+- Besides being a ...programmer, I may also be able to give you a run for your money at badminton 🏸

 ***Hello World!***
 -